mahdibayouli/TicTacToe_Desktop_Application/README.md

 ## Run the application
 To run this application, [.NET must be installed on your computer](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows).

 Once you've installed .NET, you can now run the executable file and try the game yourself!

-To do that open the Terminal in the current repository and type the folowing command:
+To do that, open the Terminal in the current repository and type the folowing command:
 ```
 ./Application/WPFApp.exe
 ```